 University of Washington is an educational institution that provides undergraduate, graduate, and research programs.
 The institution offers courses in business, social sciences, science, law, medicine, public affairs, and many other subjects.
 The schools of the university include College of Engineering, School of Dentistry, College of Architecture and Urban Planning, School of Pharmacy, School of Public Health and Community Medicine, Dissertation Help , School of Business, School of Humanities and Sciences, School of Law, School of Nursing, College of Ocean and Fishery Sciences, and School of Medicine.
 University of Washington was founded in 1861 and is based in Seattle, Washington.The staff at University of Washington come from unusually diverse demographic backgrounds.
 The organization is 49.5% female and 41.2% ethnic minorities.
 Despite its diversity in other areas, University of Washington employees are noticeably lacking in political diversity.
 It has an unusually high proportion of employees who are members of the Democratic Party, at 95.0%.
 Employees seem to enjoy working in an otherwise diverse workplace that is dominated by members of the Democratic Party.
 University of Washington has great employee retention with staff members usually staying with the organization for 4.1 years.The average employee at University of Washington makes $53,857 per year.
 In comparison, some of its highest paying competitors, like Stanford University, University of California, Berkeley, and Seattle University, pay $78,439, $68,472, and $59,023, respectively.University of Washington is an industry leader with 15,000 employees and an annual revenue of $590.0M that is headquartered in Seattle, WA.

-University of Washington's Mission Statement
+University of Washington's mission statement

 The preservation, advancement, and dissemination of knowledge.

 In demand companies are hiring!
+Let Zippi apply for you!

 4.4/5